alexispayton/Wildfires-and-Extracellular-Vesicles-EVs-Woodsmoke-Alters-EV-Proteomic-Signatures-involved-in-Ext/README.md

 - Calculated overall log~2~ transformed abundances and stratified by set (co-culture and tri-culture)

 # 5. Volcano Plot (Figure 4)
-- Visualizes significance (p adjusted value) and expression degree/direction (fold change) of proteins in both co and tri culture treatments
+- Visualizes significance (p adjusted value) and expression degree/direction (fold change) of proteins in both co and tri-culture treatments

+# 6. Hierarchical Clustering Heatmap (Figure ?)
+- Hiearchical clustering of of samples to see if exposure groups would group together based on scaled log~2~ protein expression